Bury Grammar School: Crest

 The following edition carried a reply:

 In answer to the query of Puzzled in your last issue, I may state, that I have it on the authority of a celebrated local ornithologist that the creature with the key between its teeth is a faithful representation of the head and part of the neck of the once famous Irwell Duck.
 This rara avis, which in days gone by was found on the banks of that clear and crystal stream from which it takes its name, was celebrated for its pilfering habits.
 The engraving represents the identical duck, which, it is supposed, abstracted the key from the lock of the Sacred Door; it subsequently alighted on the Island where, quite overcome by the weight of its burden, it was captured in a fainting condition and borne off to the Grammar School, where it immediately expired, still however gripping the key with a death-like tenacity.
 So struck were theassembled trustees by the determination of the noble bird, that they forthwith resolved that the present arms should be adopted.
 Yours respectfully, O. K.

 Thus began references to the tenacious swan of Bury as The Irwell Duck.

 Harvard College and Henry Dunster Society

 The Henry Dunster Society, an organisation inaugurated at Harvard University in September 2008, is intended to bring together former pupils of the Bury Grammar Schools and to support initiatives for the schools.
 Henry Dunster was a pupil of Bury Grammar School, and then a student at Magdalene College, Cambridge.
 He became the curate of Bury Parish Church, and then the fourth headmaster of the school.
 He emigrated to Massachusetts in 1640 and was appointed the first president of Harvard College, now Harvard University.

 School fees

 The school fees in 2021 were £10,992 p.a. for senior pupils and £8,193 p.a. in the junior school.

-Houses

-The school has four houses, whose colours are reflected in the colour of the badge and the stripes of the tie in the school uniforms.
-Three houses were created in 1905 by Rev'd W H Howlett to re-introduce some of the camaraderie of a boarding school into the academic and sporting life of what was, by this time, a day school.
-The three houses were:

-Derby; named after Frederick Stanley, 16th Earl of Derby, donor of the land upon which the school stands and of considerable sums of money for the erection of the present girls' school building.

-Hulme; named after the Manchester lawyer and landowners, William Hulme and his Hulme Trust which helped to fund the new building.

-Kay; named after Rev'd Roger Kay, re-founder of the school.

-In 1919, an additional house was introduced:

-Howlett; named after Fr Howlett himself.